adrhill/julia-ml-course/website/test.md

 ## Running tests
 By convention, package tests are located in a folder called `test`.
-The "main" file that includes all other tests is called `runtest.jl`.
+The "main" file that includes all other tests is called `runtests.jl`.

 ```julia
 # Contents of test/runtests.jl